HamedFathi/Styl-Injector/README.md

 You can use [css-to-js transformer](https://transform.tools/css-to-js) to convert a CSS text to a JS object and use the result for `toCss(result)` directly!

+There is a conventional naming approach for defining your rules.
+Every uppercase character will change to a hyphen and a lowercase character.
+For example, If you want to achieve `-webkit-animation` you should write `WebkitAnimation` or `flexDirection` will change to `flex-direction`.

 ---

 ### injectStylesheet(textOrObj, id, overridable, hostElement)